camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 ## Datatypes and Operations

-CXP-reflexpr provides a rich class hierarchy representing the various attributes that can be reflected.
+CXP-reflexpr provides a rich type hierarchy representing the various attributes that can be reflected.
 The following diagram illustrates this hierarchy.

 ![](CXP-reflexpr class hierarchy.png){#id .class width=100%}

-Arrows go from derived classes to base classes.
+Arrows go from logically derived classes to logically base classes.
 The blue classes are those that `reflexpr` directly produces values of.
 The green classes are those that are intermediate or indirectly available from the other classes.

 ### Classes

-What follows is a short synopsis of the class hierarchy described above.
+What follows is a short synopsis of the hierarchy described above.

 ```c++
 namespace reflect {